leon-thomm/ryvencore/docs/api.md

 #### `set_stylesheet(s: str)`

-Sets the session's global stylesheet which can be accessed by Nodes and their widgets.
+Sets the session's global stylesheet which can be accessed by nodes and their widgets.

 ## [class] `InfoMsgs`